JoshuaSimpson/personal-readme/README.md

 ![Waving hello gif](whale-gif.gif)

-I've been at Otto for roughly 5 months, with my previous job being at a consultancy called AND Digital.
-I'm a developer with a very generalist set of skills, skills ~~that make me a nightmare for people like you~~ ranging from Javascript and Ruby to tools and techniques that lie in the 'DevOps arena', and a handful of topics between.
+I've been at Otto for roughly 11 months, with my previous job being at a consultancy called AND Digital.
+I'm a developer with a very generalist set of skills, skills ~~that make me a nightmare for people like you~~ ranging from Javascript and Ruby to tools and techniques that lie in the 'DevOps arena' (that wonderful misnomer for anything that involves AWS or CI/CD), and a handful of topics between.

 I enjoy running events / hackathon type stuff, as well as giving talks that are more than 60% gifs.
 Anything that revolves around teaching / enabling generally makes me happy.
 Outside of work, I'm generally just a **massive** nerd (examples include Dungeons and Dragons) and/or at the pub.